How to Earn Passive Income with Crypto Lending

 CeFi (Centralized Finance) Lending

-Key consideration: You are trusting the platform with custody of your assets.
-The collapses of Celsius and BlockFi in 2022 demonstrated how catastrophic centralized custody risk can be when platforms make poor investment decisions or lack adequate reserves.
+The catch: You're trusting the platform with custody.
+The 2022 collapses of Celsius and BlockFi taught us how catastrophic this can be when platforms make poor investment decisions or lack adequate reserves.
+You're essentially making an unsecured loan to the platform itself.

 DeFi (Decentralized Finance) Lending

-Decentralized protocols use smart contracts to match lenders and borrowers without an intermediary.
-Protocols like Aave, Compound, and Morpho operate on Ethereum and other blockchains.
-Interest rates adjust algorithmically based on supply and demand within each lending pool.
+Protocols like Aave, Compound, and Morpho use smart contracts to match lenders and borrowers directly.
+Interest rates adjust algorithmically based on supply and demand.

 Realistic Returns: What to Actually Expect

-- CeFi platforms: Generally 4%–8% APY, depending on the platform and market conditions
+- CeFi platforms: Generally 4%–8% APY, depending on platform and market conditions

-- DeFi protocols: Variable rates that typically range from 2%–10% APY, fluctuating with borrowing demand
+- DeFi protocols: Variable rates typically ranging 2%–10% APY, fluctuating with borrowing demand

-- Why stablecoins pay more than traditional savings: Crypto borrowers are willing to pay premium rates because they use borrowed stablecoins for leveraged trading, yield farming, and other strategies where they expect to earn returns exceeding the borrowing cost
+Why stablecoins pay more than traditional savings: Crypto borrowers pay premium rates because they use borrowed stablecoins for leveraged trading and yield farming strategies where they expect returns exceeding the borrowing cost.
+According to DeFiLlama, stablecoin lending pools consistently show the highest utilization rates.

 Bitcoin (BTC) Lending